Last reviewed: 21 Nov 2024

 - symptoms of hydrocephalus (impaired cognitive function, confusion, coordination and gait disturbances, and urinary incontinence)

-- behavioural or personality change
+- behavioral or personality change

-- reduced visual acuity and papilloedema
+- reduced visual acuity and papilledema

 Full details